Solemnity of the Corpus Christi,

 (Novus Ordo Mass)

-Today, we celebrate the Solemnity of Corpus Christi which commemorates the Holy Eucharist which Jesus Christ instituted at the Last Supper with the words, “This is my body… this is my blood…” Mt.
-26:26 & 27 He told His disciples “…do this in remembrance of me.”
+Today, we celebrate the Solemnity of Corpus Christi which commemorates the Holy Eucharist which Jesus Christ instituted at the Last Supper with the words, “This is my body… this is my blood…” Mk.
+14:22& 24 He told His disciples “…do this in remembrance of me.”
 Lk.
-22:19 It is truly the most wonderful blessing which Jesus could leave us--- He left us Himself in the Holy Eucharist.
-He is ever-present in the tabernacle in our churches.
-He is also sacrificed for us at Holy Mass when the priest consecrates the bread and wine separately into the Body and Blood of Christ.
-He also comes to us in Holy Communion.
+22:19 It is truly the most wonderful threefold blessing which Jesus could leave us---, He left us Himself in the Holy Eucharist.
+First, He is ever-present in the tabernacle in our churches in the Blessed Sacrament.
+Second, He is also sacrificed for us at Holy Mass when the priest consecrates the bread and wine separately into the Body and Blood of Christ; the separate consecration signifies death (when the blood is separated from the body, there is death).
+Third, He also comes to us in Holy Communion.
 This threefold blessing of the Holy Eucharist in Jesus’ Presence, Sacrifice and Communion for us are blessings which we can never fully understand.
 Who could understand that Jesus is truly present “body and blood, soul and divinity” in the Holy Eucharist.
 All we can do is thank Him (Eucharist means thanksgiving) and adore Him in the Most Blessed Sacrament.

 “How inestimable a dignity...”